ElvenTools/elven-tools-website/src/docs/cli-introduction.md

 - `npm install elven-tools -g`
 - `elven-tools --version` or `elvent-tools -v`
 - `elven-tools --help` or `elven-tools -h` - for getting the commands on the root level
-- `elven-tools nft-minter --help` or `elven-tools nft-minter -h` - for getting all the commands for the subcommand
+- `elven-tools nft-minter --help` or `elven-tools sft-minter -h` - for getting all the commands for the subcommand

 **Steps for deploying and interacting with the Smart Contract:**